MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-prepare-for-your-project.md

 ![_________________________](../../../media/mesh-scripting/setup-in-uploader/001-subscription-id.png)

-**IMPORTANT**: The configuration of a subscription and resource group for the Mesh Collection that you'll publish your Environment to may or may not be the same as the configuration of a subscription and resource group for MeshApp.
+**IMPORTANT**: The configuration of a subscription and resource group for the Mesh Collection that you'll publish your Environment to may or may not be the same as the configuration of a subscription and resource group for Mesh Cloud Scripting.

 ### Supported regions and abbreviations